nginxinc/nginx-gateway-fabric/docs/proposals/observability.md

 The `Accepted` Condition must be populated on the `ObservabilityPolicy` CRD using the reasons defined in the [PolicyCondition API](https://github.com/kubernetes-sigs/gateway-api/blob/main/apis/v1alpha2/policy_types.go).
 If these reasons are not sufficient, we can add implementation-specific reasons.

-One reason for being `not Accepted` would be the fact that the `GatewaySettings` Policy is not configured, which is a requirement in order for the `ObservabilityPolicy` to work.
-This will be a custom reason `GatewaySettingsNotSet`.
+One reason for being `not Accepted` would be the fact that the `NginxProxy` Policy is not configured, which is a requirement in order for the `ObservabilityPolicy` to work.
+This will be a custom reason `NginxProxyConfigNotSet`.

 The Condition stanza may need to be namespaced using the `controllerName` if more than one controller could reconcile the Policy.